 1) Review previous lesson observations, prior to going in.
 This enables you to know inside out what the teacher is focusing on and if they’re building on earlier recommendations.

 2) Talk about the lesson plan with the teacher.
 Give them time to take on board what you noticed and with some questions you can help fill up gaps throughout your discussion.
 Have positive expectations, rather than presuming the negative.
-Invite the teacher to give feedback and listen to their point of view before you make any decisions.
+Invite the teacher to give feedback and listen to their point of view before you tell them what to look for when observing a lesson.

 3) Give the teacher time to think about the lesson in view of the questions provided, so are there no surprises for them.